redsymbol/amitools/README.future.md

  - What are the known "grandchildren" images, and so on?
  - When did all the above happen?

-Like ami-describe-anscestors, it works only with images that were created via ami-create-images, or those AMIs that are externally tagged in the same way ami-create-images does - for the same reasons.
+Like ami-describe-ancestors, it works only with images that were created via ami-create-images, or those AMIs that are externally tagged in the same way ami-create-images does - for the same reasons.